gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 or from the *default-services.json* file (when running locally).
 Refer to the documentation of the `@sap/xsenv` package for more details.

 - Configurations from the environment - these configurations are either read from the application router's environment (when deployed on Cloud Foundry or XS Advanced OnPremise Runtime) or from the *default-env.json* file (when running locally).
 Refer to the documentation of the `@sap/xsenv` package for more details.
+Note that when running application router locally it is required to set the `NODE_ENV` environment variable to `development`explicitly in order to load the *default-env.json* file.
 The environment variables that the application router takes into account are: